 Areas currently below the 100 year flood level do provide flood storage for the floodplain.
-Loss of this storage will result in an increase in flood levels elsewhere, which is not acceptable due to the increased risk of flood damage to properties and infrastructure.
-Therefore, it is required to maintain the current flood storage on the site by either:
+Loss of this storage will result in an increase in flood levels elsewhere,

 - Suspending ground floor levels to maintain existing flood storage areas on the site; or - Create compensatory storage elsewhere on the site to ensure flood levels are maintained, requiring further flood modelling.